Keio University

 Keio University alumni

-Even now, the impression of "Mochizuki vs. Chief Cabinet Secretary Suga" likely remains strong.
-I am sometimes asked in the "past tense," such as "What kind of person was Mr. Suga, after all?"
-If you ask whether he is a "finished" politician, that point is completely off the mark.
+The impression of "Mochizuki vs. Chief Cabinet Secretary Suga" likely remains strong even now.
+I am sometimes asked in the past tense, "So, what kind of person was Mr. Suga, anyway?"
+If you were to ask if he is a "finished" politician, that observation would be completely off the mark.
 It is simply that he is hard to see because he is not on the center stage.

-Triggered by questions at a press conference with then-Chief Cabinet Secretary Yoshihide Suga in 2017, I unexpectedly gained attention.
-I was bashed online and even received death threats by phone.
-The Prime Minister's Official Residence (Kantei) co-opted some reporters assigned to the press club and worked hard to label me a "strange reporter."
-I also faced interference with my questions from Kantei staff acting as moderators.
-It was an insidious tactic, carried out stealthily while pretending there was a legitimate reason.
+Triggered by my questions at a 2017 press conference with then-Chief Cabinet Secretary Yoshihide Suga, I became the center of attention, much against my will.
+I was bashed online and even received death threats over the phone.
+The Prime Minister's Official Residence (Kantei) won over some reporters assigned to the press club and busied themselves with labeling me a "strange reporter."
+I also faced interference with my questions from the Kantei staff acting as moderators.
+It was an insidious tactic, carried out sneakily while pretending there was a legitimate reason.

-Thanks to that, something good happened.
-The issue of Shiori Ito's sexual violence, which was my motivation for entering the Kantei, and the "suspicious documents" problem surrounding Kake Gakuen became more widely known to the public.
-It visualized how government leaders do not answer questions head-on and how press conferences, which are supposed to be hosted by the press club, are completely dominated by the Kantei.
+Fortunately, something good came of it.
+The sexual violence suffered by Shiori Ito—which was my motivation for entering the Kantei—and the "suspicious documents" issue surrounding Kake Gakuen became more widely known to the public.
+It visualized how government leaders do not answer questions head-on, and how press conferences, which are supposed to be hosted by the press club, have had their leadership completely seized by the Kantei.

-An editor took an interest in the commotion around me, which led to the writing of "The Journalist" (Kadokawa Shinsho), which also became the basis for a movie.
-This book, "Reporting Scene," is positioned as its sequel.
-In this book, I wrote about the themes I covered or was involved in during the period from when the Kantei's harassment intensified and I became unable to attend press conferences due to the spread of COVID-19, until the time Mr. Suga, who succeeded Shinzo Abe as Prime Minister, saw his approval ratings drop due to failures in COVID-19 measures and stepped down after one year without being able to dissolve the Diet.
+An editor took an interest in the commotion surrounding me, which led to the writing of "The Journalist" (Kadokawa Shinsho), which also became the basis for a film.
+This current book, "Reporting from the Front Lines," is positioned as its sequel.
+In this book, I chronicled the themes I covered or was involved with during the period from when the Kantei's harassment intensified and I became unable to attend press conferences due to the spread of COVID-19, until the time Mr. Suga—who succeeded Shinzo Abe as Prime Minister—lost support due to failures in COVID-19 measures and stepped down after one year without being able to dissolve the Diet.

-The issue of the refusal to appoint members to the Science Council of Japan in violation of the law, the bill to amend the Public Prosecutors Office Act that ignored Diet deliberations, and the problem of long-term detention of foreigners in violation of international treaties—this book criticizes the government's response, but that is not the only thing I want readers to take away.
+The issue of refusing appointments to the Science Council of Japan in violation of the law, the proposed amendment to the Public Prosecutors Office Act that ignored Diet testimony, and the issue of long-term detention of foreigners in violation of international treaties—while this book criticizes the government's response, that is not the only thing I want readers to take away.

-Because of the long-term administration and the continued collusion with those in power, such as influential politicians and bureaucrats, the watchdog function of news organizations has weakened, and awareness of gender equality and respect for human rights has not been updated and remains old.
-The roots of the problem are deep within the reporting scene itself.
+Because long-term administrations have continued and collusion with those in power, such as influential politicians and bureaucrats, has persisted, the watchdog function of news organizations has weakened.
+Awareness of gender equality and respect for human rights remains outdated and has not been updated.
+The roots of the problem run deep within the reporting field itself.

 Isoko Mochizuki